lmcrean/Steam-Report/README.md

 ![](assets/media/issues/2023-10-16-22-30-51.png)

 The leaderboard feature allows users to compare their scores with others.
-It adds a competitive element to the quizzes and encourages users to improve their scores.
+It adds a fun competitive element to the quizzes and encourages users to improve their scores.

 ## 1.7.
 Accessibility Features
 The application is built with accessibility in mind, focusing on readability and color prompts.